 Calendar Description: Prepares students to undertake advanced quantitative research methods in sociology.
 Students will learn to prepare data for analysis, carry out analyses, and interpret research results using a variety of advanced quantitative methods.

-Prerequisites: SOC252H1 and 1.0 SOC FCE at the 300+ level.
+Prerequisites: SOC202H1 or equivalent.
 Students without the prerequisites will be removed at any time discovered and without notice.